JeroenGar/jagua-rs/PERFORMANCE_OPTIMIZATION.md

 process from opening interactive file-access permission dialogs during an unattended run.

+Run `xcrun xctrace` as the current user, without `sudo`, and pass `--no-prompt`.
+Elevated privileges are not required for these templates and do not replace the scratch-directory setup needed to avoid macOS file-access prompts.

 1. Profile the optimized `ci_bench` workload with symbols and frame pointers.
 2. Inspect inclusive call paths, then leaf arithmetic, branching, allocation, cloning, dropping, memory movement, and traversal.